 They have used the current pandemic crisis to push through unacceptable rules and controls that affect every single person that visits these wonderful places.
 It is now time we rallied together to stop this imposition on our freedoms, rights and daily lives,

-Other things that have changed since this new charity and management team arrived include car parks closed during the week only open at weekends, banning through traffic down Chestnut Avenue the main road from Hampton Court to Teddington causing countless traffic jams in all the local areas.
+Other things that have changed since this new charity and management team arrived include car parks being closed during the week and only open at weekends, banning through traffic down Chestnut Avenue the main road from Hampton Court to Teddington causing countless traffic jams in all the local areas.

 They have recently put marshalls on the gates stopping people from getting in by saying the Car Parks are full.
 Yet I have been driving out from a car park that is half empty whilst they are turning people away.

 They even closed all car parks and banned cars last year for months.
-Those actions effectively closed the parks down at a time that the Government was saying the complete; opposite.
+Those actions effectively closed the parks down at a time when the Government was saying the complete; opposite.
 How can a charity have this power and who voted them in?